Abandoned & Little-Known Airfields:

 and operations were moved out of state in an attempt to help clean up the air in L.A.

 When it was time to demolish buildings, several groups tried to get at least one hangar listed as a historical building / national landmark,

 and all attempts failed - Goodyear wanted nothing to do with the place anymore,

 and refused to help (seems they were forced out of L.A. against their will, and were/are still very bitter over it).”

 Amazingly a 1983 aerial view (courtesy of Kevin Walsh) showed that the former Goodyear Airship plant was not much changed compared to as seen in 1952,

-with the hangars still standing on the northwest & southwest corners of the property,
+with the hangar still standing on the southwest corner,

 and “Goodyear Los Angeles” still painted on the roof of one large building.

-Ironically, the former Goodyear airship factory had some aviation reuse long after it was abandoned.
+Ironically, the former Goodyear factory had some aviation reuse long after it was abandoned.

 According to Charles Irvin, “If you look at the film 'Blue Thunder' ,